gabrielafilippelli/argentina-power-analysis/README.md

 ---

-## Repository Structure
-argentina-power-analysis/
-├── datasets/ # STATA do-files or scripts
-├── images/ # Charts and visualizations (PNG or PDF) └── README.md
----

 ## How to Explore
 1. View visualizations in the `images/` folder for insights into political, economic, and social indicators.
-2. Run STATA scripts in the `datasets/` folder to reproduce cleaning, transformations, and analyses (optional).
+2. Run STATA scripts in the `datasets/` folder to reproduce cleaning, transformations, and analyses (optional)
+3. Please note the do File is separate from `datasets/` folder

 ---